Why We Exist

 Our Mission

-We believe that Europeans already share common economic, cultural, and security interests – interests our decision-makers have neglected for too long.
+We believe that Europeans already share common economic, cultural, and security interests — interests that have been neglected for too long by our decision-makers.

 We must adapt our operational model and foster a new political consciousness across Europe to guide our actions – one that consistently and uncompromisingly prioritises the collective interest of the European people over the short-term demands of individual member states and entrenched interest groups.

-The mission of “The Europeans” is to clarify and articulate the European interests and amplify their recognition across society and among policymakers, and generate concrete pressure for policy advances in areas where partisan and national divisions most severely limit our ability to defend ourselves.
+The mission of “The Europeans” is to clarify and articulate the European interests, amplify their recognition across society, among policymakers, and generate concrete pressure for policy advances in areas where partisan and national divisions most severely limit our ability to defend ourselves.

 We are committed to advancing common-sense, fact-based discussions that prioritize Europe’s collective prosperity over partisan, ideological, or nationalist impulses.